tejaschaudhari192/Spam-Detection/README.md

 **4.2.1 Machine Learning**
 Machine learning, specifically logistic regression, is employed for spam email recognition due to its adaptability in handling evolving patterns.

-**4.2.2 Why Python for ML?**
-Python is chosen for its easy syntax, extensive ML libraries (e.g., scikit-learn), vast community support, and a strong data science ecosystem.

 #### 4.3 Code Implementation
 **4.3.1 Libraries Used**
 - NumPy